greatkub/Fuel-Stock-Recommender-System/README.md

-# Veederroot web scraping by using puppeteer
+# Scraping Data from Veeder-Root